We issued our very first credit card way back in 1996, and have since grown to become one of the UK's top ten card providers.

 - Continually reviewing our employment and development processes to make sure we’re encouraging all types of diversity and fostering a culture of inclusion

-In 2018, we have continued to invest in a programme of activities to raise awareness of inclusive behaviours across our leadership population.
-These have included unconscious bias training as part of the biannual performance management appraisal process and workshops on how to embed inclusive behaviours in working practices.
-In addition, all associates with people leadership responsibilities now have a specific performance objective related to inclusion.
+In 2019, we have continued to invest in a programme of activities to raise awareness of inclusive behaviours, including an all-associate offsite where associates heard from external expert speakers on topics of inclusion.
+In addition, all associates with people leadership responsibilities have a specific performance objective related to inclusion.

-We are investing in improving the gender diversity of our talent pipeline, specifically for roles where women have historically been underrepresented, in areas such as Analytics and Technology.
+We are investing in improving the gender diversity of our talent pipeline, specifically for roles where women have historically been underrepresented, in areas such as Analytics and Technology and have developed our data collection and insight gathering to better identify areas for improvement.

 We continue to monitor progress against our commitments as part of the Women in Finance Charter, and report to our Board of Directors on a quarterly basis.